 Data is critical in any sphere of organization.
-At every stage, data is validated and generated at all levels and exchanged between a number of systems and processes.
-The data here should be consistent and accurate with the data that is stored anywhere else.
-This is where data integrity comes into picture which states that the piece of data is complete, consistent and from a trusted source.
+At every stage, data validated and generated at all levels and exchanged between several systems and processes.
+The data here should be consistent and accurate with the data stored anywhere else.
+This is where data integrity comes into picture which states that the piece of data is complete, consistent, and from a trusted source.

 For integrity in data, the individual data values must be according to a particular data model.
 The other attributes too like business relations, definitions, dates must be complete and correct.